Featured

 You can make more money hourly with private pay only (don’t offer superbills for clients to get reimbursed).
 You can avoid the risk of audits and clawbacks which are very real, have less stress about several everyday things related to insurance contracts, reimbursement and documentation requirements, and have greater peace of mind in the short and long runs by offering private pay only (no insurance reimbursement to you or client).

-You just have to understand how to find clients.
+To be successful, you just have to understand how to find clients.

 If you are looking to start your private psychotherapy practice, check out the guide I wrote.
 It’s guaranteed to answer a zillion questions (okay, not a zillion but lots).